ykarmesh/website/content/publication/VC-Real-Robots/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In the *International Conference on Robotics and Automation 2024*
+publication: In the *International Conference on Robotics and Automation 2024* and *ICRA Workshop on Mobile Manipulation and Embodied Intelligence, 2024 (Spotlight)*
 publication_short: In *ICRA*

 abstract: "We present a large empirical investigation on the use of pre-trained visual representations (PVRs) for training downstream policies that execute real-world tasks.
 Our study spans five different PVRs, two different policy-learning paradigms (imitation and reinforcement learning), and three different robots for 5 distinct manipulation and indoor navigation tasks.
 From this effort, we can arrive at three insights: 1) the performance trends of PVRs in the simulation are generally indicative of their trends in the real world, 2) the use of PVRs enables a first-of-its-kind result with indoor ImageNav (zero-shot transfer to a held-out scene in the real world), and 3) the benefits from variations in PVRs, primarily data-augmentation and fine-tuning, also transfer to the real-world performance.
 See project website for additional details and visuals."